-Students who successfully complete the 45-credit graduate program are awarded the Master of Science in Management degree.
-The curriculum consists of 15 three-credit courses covering areas including leadership, change management, building quality organizations, management decision making, and ethics and integrity.
+This is a 45-credit graduate degree program.
+The curriculum consists of 15 three-credit courses covering such topics as leadership, change management, building quality organizations, management decision making, and ethics and integrity.

 Year One Curriculum

 705.588 Ethics and Society

 705.605 Ethics and Integrity

 705.606 Advanced Leadership Studies

 705.635 Leadership and Organizational Behavior

 705.615 Seminar in Change Management

 705.745 Information and Telecommunication Systems

 705.713 Managing Differences

 705.724 Building Quality Organizations

 Year Two Curriculum

-705.719 Crisis Communication Management

-Year Two Curriculum
+705 710 $C \cdots C$ $\cdots M$

-705.719 Crisis Communication Management
+/05./19 Crisis Communication Management

 705.700 Management Issues in Psychology

 705.730 Management: A New Paradigm

 705.750 Case Studies in Management

 705.618 Leadership through the Classics

 705.732 Program Effectiveness and Evaluation

 705.710 Leader as Teacher: Influencing Communities

 and Individuals

-Students in all Public Safety Leadership programs proceed through the program in cohorts.
-Cohorts begin and end the program with the same group of colleagues, taking all the same courses.
+Students in all Public Safety Leadership programs proceed through the program in a cohort.
+Cohort members begin and end the program with the same group of colleagues, taking all the same courses.
 Each cohort reflects diversity in the organizations, ranks, experience, gender, race, and ethnicity of its students.
 The cohort builds trust, breaks down traditional and long-standing barriers among organizations, and fosters the development of long-standing professional networks and friendships.
-The program places a strong emphasis on the learning and interaction with peers that occurs in the classroom.
+The program places a strong emphasis on the learning and interaction among peers that occurs in the classroom.
 Attendance at each class is essential.

 The graduate program is two years in length.
-The Public Safety Aspiring Leadership Program meets two Tuesdays and Thursdays monthly, from 8:30 a.m. until 5:00 p.m.
+The Public Safety Aspiring Leadership Program meets two Tuesdays and Thursdays each month, from 8:30 a.m. until 4:30 p.m.